-The objectives of PMC Program with integrated DNP competencies are to prepare graduates who will be able to:
+The objectives of MSN Program with integrated DNP Essentials are to prepare graduates who will be able to:

-- Deliver safe, culturally sensitive health care to clients across the lifespan. - Apply critical and reflective thinking skills to provide evidence based care. - Emulate characteristics of a professional. - Apply ethical principles to guide and evaluate decisions. - Demonstrate an understanding of the political and economic environment within which health care is provided. - Evaluate nurse midwifery/ nurse practitioner practice through peer review and quality improvement. - Advocate for empowerment of clients, families and communities. - Establish and maintain quality health services in a fiscally sound and financially responsible manner. - Assume responsibility for the clinical education of nurse midwifery/ nurse practitioner students. - Demonstrate information literacy skills in complex decision making. - Demonstrate an understanding of the appropriate use of technology to implement and evaluate health care. - Demonstrate leadership to initiate and guide change in clinical practice.
+- Deliver safe, culturally sensitive health care to clients across the lifespan. - Apply critical and reflective thinking skills to provide evidence based care. - Emulate characteristics of a professional. - Apply ethical principles to guide and evaluate decisions. - Analyze the social, cultural, political and economic environment within the healthcare system. - Evaluate nurse midwifery/ nurse practitioner practice through peer review and quality improvement. - Advocate for empowerment of clients, families and communities.
+(Health Policies) - Establish and maintain quality health services in a fiscally sound and financially responsible manner. - Demonstrate information literacy skills in complex decision making. - Demonstrate an understanding of the appropriate use of technology to implement and evaluate health care. - Demonstrate leadership to initiate and guide change in clinical practice.